 Have you just accepted a proposal?
 Congratulations!
 Here are some Catering Food Ideas For Engagement Parties

 What Is The Average Caterer’s Salary?

 As of 2022, the average U.S. salary stands at $53,490.
 By comparison, a caterer just starting in the industry is likely to earn about $30,000 per year.
 So, when you first set up a catering business, you can expect to earn significantly less than the average American’s salary.

 With that being said, high-end catering businesses or established caterers who are well-known in their area can earn much more than the average caterer’s starting salary.

-Once your business is established, if you produce high-quality catering, you could earn up to $80,000 a year, which is considered a very good salary in the U.S.
+Once your business is established, if you produce high-quality catering, you could earn up to $80,000 a year.
+This is considered a very good salary in the U.S.

-The math speaks for itself here: caterers don’t usually make a lot of money when they start, but over time, with enough dedication, they can begin to earn significantly more than U.S. average salary.
+The math speaks for itself here: caterers don’t usually make a lot of money when they start.
+However, over time, with enough dedication, they can begin to earn significantly more than U.S. average salary.

 How Much Does It Cost To Start A Catering Business?

 Based on the above figures, you might have come to the conclusion that catering is likely to be a profitable business venture.